samdvr/cassandra-timeseries/README.md

 ) WITH CLUSTERING ORDER BY (timestamp DESC);
 ```

-This project uses Http4s and Alpakka Cassandra connector.
+This project uses Http4s and Cassandra driver.